Water allocation plan

 1. Prescription of a water resource

-2. Development of a WAP
+2. Development of a WAP or Review of a WAP

-For each prescribed water resource, a WAP must be developed by the relevant regional NRM board.
+For each prescribed water resource, a WAP must be developed by the relevant regional landscape board.
 A WAP must meet the needs of the environment and the community.
 To ensure this, scientific investigations of the water resource and extensive community engagement are included in the development of a WAP.

 3. Implementation of a WAP: water allocation through licences and permits